AidanGlickman/bcactf-2k19-problems/cryptography/Tricrypto/README.md

 When you find the flag, wrap it with "bcactf{flagname}".
 He found out that the number may use ROT13, Base 8, and Base 16.

 ## Hints
-* The subscript letters might help you find out the order of what to use.
-ROT13, Base 8, and Base 16 will all be used.
+* The bolded words might help you find out the order of what to use.
+ROT13, Base 8, and Base 16, and normal text will all be used.

 ## Flag
 `bcactf{galftcacb}`